-4.1.1.
+- 4.1.1.
 Applicable Transmission Owners

-4.1.1.1.
+- 4.1.1.1.
 Transmission Owners that own Transmission Facilities defined in 4.2.

-4.1.2.
+- 4.1.2.
 Applicable Generator Owners

-4.1.2.1.
-Generator Owners that own generation Facilities defined in 4.3

-4.1.1 Transmission Owners

-- 4.2.
-Transmission Facilities: Defined below (referred to as "applicable lines"), including but not limited to those that cross lands owned by federal1, state, provincial, public, private, or tribal entities: - 4.2.1.
+- 4.1.2.1.
+Generator Owners that own generation Facilities defined in 4.3 - 4.2.
+Transmission Facilities: Defined below (referred to as "applicable lines"), including but not limited to those that cross lands owned by federal, state, provincial, public, private, or tribal entities: - 4.2.1.
 Each overhead transmission line operated at 200kV or higher. - 4.2.2.
 Each overhead transmission line operated below 200kV identified as an element of an IROL under NERC Standard FAC-014 by the Planning Coordinator. - 4.2.3.
 Each overhead transmission line operated below 200 kV identified as an element of a Major WECC Transfer Path in the Bulk Electric System by WECC.

 Rationale: The areas excluded in 4.2.4 were excluded based on comments from industry for reasons summarized as follows: 1) There is a very low risk from vegetation in this area.
 Based on an informal survey, no TOs reported such an event.
 2) Substations, switchyards, and stations have many inspection and maintenance activities that are necessary for reliability.
 Those existing process manage the threat.
 As such, the formal steps in this standard are not well suited for this environment.
-3) NERC has a project in place to address at a later date the applicability of this standard to Generation Owners.
-34) Specifically
+3) Specifically addressing the areas where the standard does and does not apply makes the standard clearer.

 - 4.2.4.
 Each overhead transmission line identified above (4.2.1 through 4.2.3) located outside the fenced area of the switchyard, station or substation and any portion of the span of the transmission line that is crossing the substation fence. - 4.3.
-Generation Facilities: Defined below (referred to as "applicable lines"), including but not limited to those that cross lands owned by federal2, state, provincial, public, private, or tribal entities: - 4.3.1.
+Generation Facilities: Defined below (referred to as "applicable lines"), including but not limited to those that cross lands owned by federal, state, provincial, public, private, or tribal entities: - 4.3.1.
 Overhead transmission lines that extend greater than one mile or 1.609 kilometers beyond the fenced area of the generating switchyard and are: